-Katie was the Founding President of Choral Chameleon, the ASCAP award-winning professional chamber choir now in its ninth season.
+Katie was the Founding President of Choral Chameleon, the ASCAP award-winning professional chamber choir now celebrating its tenth season.
 As a choral singer she has performed at National Sawdust, the DiMenna Center and around New York City, across the United States and throughout Europe.
 She is a Volunteer Artist Partner of Sing For Hope.

 Katie holds a BFA in Musical Theatre from Syracuse University, where she was the recipient of the Edward Greer Award for Classic Acting for her performance as Olivia in Twelfth Night.
 She studies voice in New York City with Ruth Williams Hennessy, acting at John Strasberg Studios and has also trained classically at Shakespeare & Co. and at Shakespeare’s Globe Theatre in London, England.
 She is a proud member of Actors’ Equity Association.
-Katie is also a meditator, yogini and Unitarian Universalist, and sits on the Board of Trustees of the Fourth Universalist Society on the Upper West Side of Manhattan.
+Katie is also a meditator, yogini and Unitarian Universalist, and is a longtime member of the Fourth Universalist Society on the Upper West Side of Manhattan.

 Poetic Theater Productions, 2015